bcyphers/DP2_test/README.md

  - \_get\_link\_speed calculates througput in MBPS between any two \_groups\_.

 ### Some things that will/should change:
- - Right now, the \_roll\_forward function often goes too far, and ends up pullingtoo much data from one VM to another.
-Not sure why this is happening, but will try to fix next.
  - The data center should not need to know the VMs' ids in order to work; it should all happen through ip communication.
 I think adding a function like connect\_to\_ip() to DataCenter, and having VMs handle their own communication,